HagOrMan/Island_Builder/GenerationExamples.md

 - segment thickness of `10` (`-st`)
 - everything else `default`

-Note that debug mode will normalize some of the specifications we want here.
+Note that debug mode will normalize most of the specifications we want here.

 ```
 cd generator